schmttc/EasyThreeD-K7-STM32/README.md

 # Installation
 The board's bootloader is proprietary by MKS, which reads a binary firmware file mksLite.bin from the SD card on boot.
+Firmware files are found in config/EasyThreeD/ET4000PLUS/ under the folder of the printer model
 - Make a copy of mksLite.CUR from your SD card.
 This is the original firmware, and is required if you run into any issues
 - Copy mksLite.bin to the SD card, and restart the printer
 - After a short time (<30s) the firmware is written to the board, and mksLite.bin on the SD card is renamed to mksLite.CUR

 # Branch: master
-This is a clone of Marlin 2.1.2.1, configured for the EasyThreeD K7 ET4000+.
+Marlin 2.1.2.1, configured for the EasyThreeD K7 ET4000+.
+See different model configuration files under config/EasyThreeD/ET4000PLUS/ under the folder of the printer model

 - For the original firmware source and binaries based on Marlin 1.1.1 supplied by the manufacturer, see https://github.com/schmttc/EasyThreeD-K7-STM32/tree/Original-Firmware-Marlin-1.1.1
 - For additional files related to the printer and mainboard, including schematic, see https://github.com/schmttc/EasyThreeD-K7-STM32/tree/Additional-Files